Ajit Singh of Marwar: Role in deposition of Farrukhsiyar

 In 1713, the new Mughal emperor Farrukhsiyar appointed Ajit Singh governor of Thatta.
 Ajit Singh refused to go to the impoverished province and Farrukhsiyar sent Husain Ali Braha to bring Ajit Singh into line, but also sent a private letter to Ajit Singh promising him blessings if he defeated Husain.
 Instead Ajit Singh chose to negotiate with Husain, accepting the governorship of Thatta with a promise for a return to Gujarat in the near future.
 One of the other conditions of the peace agreement was the marriage of one of the daughters of the Jodhpur Raja with the Mughal emperor.

-This gave him the time to prepare for war against the Mughals and on 1719 he invaded Delhi and captured it, and later executed Faruksiyar, bringing the Mughal Empire closer to its end.
+This gave him the time to prepare for war against the Mughals and on 1719 he invaded Delhi and captured it, and later executed Faruksiyar with the Sayyid brothers, bringing the Mughal Empire closer to its end.
+He also took back his daughter which was married to Farrukhsiyar who performed shuddhi ceremony and reverted to Hinduism.
 Rafi ud-Darajat was set on the throne as the new Mughal emperor.

 Final days

 Maharaja Ajit Singh presenting a garland to his son Bakht Singh. c.1751-1752.

-Ajit Singh kept on suppressing the Mughals even after he executed Faruksiyar.
-As the new Mughal Emperor, Rafi-ud-Darajat rebelled against Ajit Singh and two major expeditions were sent against him, once under Sayyid Hussain Ali Khan and other under Nawab Iradatmand Khan.
+Ajit Singh kept on aggressing Mughal territories after Farrukhsiyar was executed.
+The new Mughal Emperor Rafi-ud-Darajat sent two major expeditions, one under Sayyid Hussain Ali Khan and the other under Nawab Iradatmand Khan, against Ajit Singh.
 In 1721-22 Ajit Singh led an army and captured many parganas, he captured Mughal territory as far as Narnol and Mewat, which was 16 miles from the Mughal capital.
 In January 1723 he attacked the Mughal Governor of Ajmer and killed him, 25 Mughal officers were beheaded after the battle and their camp and baggage was looted.

 Regarding his final days a lot of stories are there regarding Ajit Singh's death Persian sources indicate that it was his son Bakht Singh who assassinated Ajit Singh.
 Jadunath Sarkar believes that the Jodhpur court blamed the Jaipur raja because of their rivalry.

 The practice of sati was common among Rajput nobility in the region: 63 women accompanied Maharaja Ajit Singh onto the funeral pyre.